Skip to content

 Note

-Based on the defined \(dp\) table, think about the relationship between the original problem and the subproblems, and find out how to construct the optimal solution to the original problem from the optimal solutions to the subproblems, i.e., the optimal substructure.
+Based on the defined \(dp\) table, think about the relationship between the original problem and subproblems, and find the method to construct the optimal solution to the original problem from the optimal solutions to the subproblems, which is the optimal substructure.

-Once we have identified the optimal substructure, we can use it to build the state transition equation.
+Once we identify the optimal substructure, we can use it to construct the state transition equation.

-In this problem, the states in the first row can only come from the states to their left, and the states in the first column can only come from the states above them, so the first row \(i = 0\) and the first column \(j = 0\) are the boundary conditions.
+In this problem, states in the first row can only come from the state to their left, and states in the first column can only come from the state above them.
+Therefore, the first row \(i = 0\) and first column \(j = 0\) are boundary conditions.

-As shown in Figure 14-13, since each cell is derived from the cell to its left and the cell above it, we use loops to traverse the matrix, the outer loop iterating over the rows and the inner loop iterating over the columns.
+As shown in Figure 14-13, since each cell is transferred from the cell to its left and the cell above it, we use loops to traverse the matrix, with the outer loop traversing rows and the inner loop traversing columns.

 Boundary conditions and state transition order